software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 </dependency>
 ```

-If you use a `CommandLineRunner` to initialize the database with test data each time the application starts, you will need to disable it in the production environment.
-This is because the application will restart multiple times, adding the same data to the database over and over again.

-The easy way to solve this problem is to remove the `CommandLineRunner` method and use an embedded [H2 database](https://www.baeldung.com/spring-boot-h2-database) instead of an in-memory database in the development environment.
-Embedded database is stored to a file so the data won't vanish once the application is shut down.
-To use an embedded database, set [the following properties](https://github.com/software-development-project-1/project-template/blob/main/src/main/resources/application.properties) in the `application.properties` file.
-This will save the database to a `~/quizzer.mv.db` file.
-If you want to reset the database and remove all the data, simply delete the file by running the `rm ~/quizzer.mv.db` command on the command-line.

 Now that we have the database-related changes in order, push these changes to GitHub before heading further.

 Finally, for the application itself, we need to create a web service.
 Complete the following steps to create a web service in the Render dashboard: